Carbon Core Deprecations

 Multiprocessing header file is part of the legacy Multiprocessing Services API, which allowed legacy apps to support multitasking.
 In OS X apps, you should support multitasking by using Grand Central Dispatch or POSIX threads.
 To learn about multiprocessing on OS X, see Concurrency Programming Guide; to learn about POSIX thread routines, see

 pthread(3) OS X Developer Tools

 Manual Page.
-You can find out about timer objects in Mach in Time Management in Kernel Programming Guide; to learn more about
+You can find out about timer objects in Mach in Time Management; to learn more about

 mach_absolute_time, see Mach Absolute Time Units.

 MultiprocessingInfo header file is part of the legacy Multiprocessing Services API.
 In OS X apps, you should support multitasking by using blocks or Grand Central Dispatch.
 To learn about multiprocessing on OS X, see Concurrency Programming Guide.

 OSUtils header file defines the functions of the Memory Management Utilities API, which is available only for compatibility with legacy apps.
 Memory Management Utilities supported functionality such as OS queue management and getting the user or computer name.
 Here are the alternative APIs you should use instead of the functions deprecated in OS X v10.8:

 The native executable format of OS X is Mach-O, so the preferred executable format defined in